US Food

 Top Placements

-Six months inside a leading US food system reform organization.
+Six months inside a trailblazing US food system reform organization.
 Not an internship.
 Live campaigns, active advocacy, real challenges.

 Collective Impact

-A tight-knit cohort of ambitious professionals who, like you, decided it was time to put their talents to good use.
+A tight-knit cohort of ambitious, mid-career professionals who, like you, decided it was time to put their talents to good use.

 Career Support